 You will notice that some volcanoes are constantly erupting lava such as the main island of Hawaii and others build up over decades, centuries, or millennia until erupting.
 This is largely due to the confining stress and rate of magma chamber filling.

 You can imagine that if there is a “leaky” system and you’re constantly filling that system with magma you will see continuous outflow.
-This is the case in Hawaii where the magma chamber has reached near surface and there is little confining pressure to limit an eruption or prolong one.
+This is the case in Hawaii where the magma chamber has reached near the surface and there is little confining pressure to limit an eruption or prolong one.

 On the other hand, you can have situations such as Mount St. Helens where the magma chamber is overlain with thousands of feet of rock.
-This will require the magma chamber build up sufficient pressure to equal and then surpass the overburden pressure.
+This will require the magma chamber to build up sufficient pressure to equal and then surpass the overburden pressure.
 At that point the volcano will erupt in a spectacular fashion, sending the overburden rock, ash, and lava high into the air.

 You will notice that some volcanoes produce liquid like lava that pours down the side of the volcano whereas others explosively erupt sending rock, ash, and lava high into the air.
 As mentioned before, this is partially due to the overburden pressure required to erupt but also partially due to the presence of gas within the magma.

 Imagine if you have a significant amount of gas such as CO2 within the magma.
-When confined in the magma chamber that gas is in solution and significantly compressed compared to the volume at surface.
+When confined in the magma chamber that gas is in solution and significantly compressed compared to the volume at the surface.
 As the volcano erupts, the pressure on those gases dramatically decreases which means the volume rapidly increases.
 This chain reaction acts to explosively expand the gas and causes overlying rock and magma to be ejected high into the atmosphere.

 On the other hand, lava such as that at Arenal volcano or Hawaii erupts with little gas, meaning the magma simply runs down the slope of the volcano.